ThiagoMunich/Simple-RSI-trading-bot/README.md

 This is a simple trading algorithm used in one of my Base 2 Tecnologia presentations.

 ## Long buy rule 📈
-  if RSI indicator is less than 30
+  if RSI indicator is lesser than 30

 ## Short sell rule 📉
   if RSI indicator is greater than 70